Financial Aid Eligibility

 Added Federal Loan requirement

-To be eligible for federal loans you must be enrolled in 6 hours of course work that is eligible for financial aid at the time of the loan disbursement.
+To be eligible for federal loans you must accept the loan offer, complete required MPN and Entrance Counseling, and be enrolled in 6 hours of course work that is eligible for financial aid at the time of the loan disbursement.
 Discover more information about loans.

-In accordance with federal regulations, the Office of Financial Aid will recalculate Federal and State aid based on the enrollment status as of the census date set by the College.
-The census date is the point at which your enrollment is locked, and it can be found in the Academic Calendar located in the current Catalog.
+In accordance with federal regulations, the Office of Financial Aid will recalculate student's enrollment status on established Pell Recalulation Dates (Dates can be found in each term's Handbook).
+The Pell Recalulation date is the point in which your enrollment status for Pell Grant eligible will be established.
 Federal Pell Grant funds may be available to students enrolled less than half-time.
 See year-round Pell for exceptions.